opendocsg/slw-judgments-backfill/2000_SGHC_111/report.md

 on any material facts or on the effect of those terms.

 323\.
-Despite the fact that the plaintiff has obtained a consent judgment against the 6 GC members for removing him on 31 March 1999 as their vice-president (see the judgment of GP Selvam J reported in _Arul Chandran v Gartshore_ [2000] 2 SLR 446 which was delivered on 10 March 2000), the defendant continued to cite the plaintiff’s removal to show the low esteem that the GC members had of him.
+Despite the fact that the plaintiff has obtained a consent judgment against the 6 GC members for removing him on 31 March 1999 as their vice-president (see the judgment of GP Selvam J reported in _Arul Chandran v Gartshore_ <span class="citation">[2000] 2 SLR 446</span> which was delivered on 10 March 2000), the defendant continued to cite the plaintiff’s removal to show the low esteem that the GC members had of him.
 The plaintiff’s removal took place well after the defamatory publications.
 I am not prepared to infer that they must have viewed the plaintiff in a similar light at the time of the publications the year before.

 324\.
 In any case, the defendant failed to call any GC member to testify that the GC members had generally viewed the plaintiff as a man with a flawed character and a bad reputation at that time such that the publications by the defendant had not further lowered the plaintiff in their estimation in any way.